wookieb/predicates/docs/design.md

-#API design
+# API design

-##Generated predicates might be called with more than one argument
+## Generated predicates might be called with more than one argument

 Most of type checking, utility libraries force you use predicates with only one argument.
-_Predicates_ doesn't have such limitation and additionally preserves the context function call which allows you to create even more powerful logic.
+_Predicates_ doesn't have such a limitation and additionally preserves the context function call which allows you to create even more powerful logic.

 ```js